 I’ve also discovered that there are a lot of other people out there who write and blog about Italy.
 Some I’ve met online, and some I’ve met in person.
 Either way, we all have a love of Italy in common.
 To start off the new year, I thought it would be fun to do this collaborative post of memorable moments in Italy.

-From the vineyards of Tuscany, to the mountains of the Dolomites, if you too dream of Italy, I hope you’ll find some inspiration here.
-Join us in remembering Italy 2015.
+From the vineyards of Tuscany, to the mountains of the Dolomites, if you too dream of Italy, I hope you’ll find some memorable moments and perhaps be inspired to book a trip.

 Piedmont: Neive and Turin